 The Vedic tradition and timeless knowledge of the self

 We start with the source of Maharishi’s teaching – the Vedic tradition, originating in India several thousand years ago.
 This Vedic tradition (from the Sanskrit word Veda, meaning knowledge) teaches that the basis of everything in the universe is pure consciousness – that everything we see, think, and experience arises from that unified field of Being.

 This tradition has always held that diving within oneself through transcending provides the most direct path to experiencing the full value of consciousness.
 Enlightenment, or reaching our full potential, is latent within us all, and it is cultivated through regular experiences of transcendence.

 Millenia ago, ancient sages and civilisations knew and practised this rich Vedic understanding of life.
-But over time this knowledge faded away from public awareness, with few people understanding the true value of Vedic knowledge.
+Over time this knowledge faded away from public awareness, with few people understanding the true value of Vedic knowledge.
 In its essence, this rich knowledge was lost – until Maharishi Mahesh Yogi entered the world stage in the 1950s.